boostorg/hana/doc/tutorial.md

 containers if that's all you need for your application; your compile-times will be much faster that way.

-Now, as you can see, Hana's compile-time _complexity_ is better than the other heterogeneous alternatives, because its curve is flatter.
-However, if you look closer at the curves, you will see that the MPL and `std::tuple` have lower compile-times for small numbers of elements.
-This is because including Hana's `Tuple` takes more time than including `mpl::vector` or `std::tuple`, and you are witnessing that slowdown by a constant amount.
-The reason why including Hana's `Tuple` is slower than including `std::tuple` or `mpl::vector` is because they both include no functionality whatsoever besides the container itself, while Hana's `Tuple` includes all the algorithms it can be used with.
-For `std::tuple`, there's also no way of getting more functionality because the standard does not provide it.
-For `mpl::vector`, however, you often end up manually including a bunch headers to get the functionality you need, which makes this constant slowdown inexistent in real code and forces you to write huge numbers of includes.

 You can also see that creating sequences has a non-negligible cost.
-Actually, this is really the most expensive part of doing heterogeneous computations, as you will see in the following charts showing the compile-time performance of algorithms.
+Actually, this is really the most expensive part of doing heterogeneous computations, as you will see in the following charts.
 When you look at the charts here and elsewhere in the library, keep in mind the cost of merely creating the sequences.
 Also note that only the most important algorithms will be presented here, but micro benchmarks for compile-time performance are scattered in the reference documentation.
 Also, the benchmarks we present compare several different libraries.
 However, since Hana and Fusion can work with values and not only types, comparing their algorithms with type-only libraries like MPL is not really fair.
 Indeed, Hana and Fusion algorithms are more powerful since they also allow runtime effects to be performed.
 However, the comparison between Fusion and Hana is fair, because both libraries are just as powerful (strictly speaking).
 Finally, we can't show benchmarks of the algorithms for `std::tuple`, because the standard does not provide equivalent algorithms.
 Of course, we could use Hana's external adapters, but that would not be a faithful comparison.

 The first algorithm which is ubiquitous in metaprogramming is `transform`.
 It takes a sequence and a function, and returns a new sequence containing the